5 Grosbeaks Backyard Birders Should Know

 Courtesy Rick Hamilton

 A telltale sign you’re looking at a blue grosbeak is the cinnamon-colored wing bars.
-Found mainly in the South, blue grosbeaks look for shrubby habitats such as old fields, forest edges and riversides.
-You might lure a blue grosbeak to a feeder with grains and seeds, as long as your backyard includes dense shrubbery.
+Found mainly in the South, these birds look for shrubby habitats such as old fields, forest edges and riversides.
+You might lure one to a feeder with grains and seeds, as long as your backyard includes dense shrubbery.
 The male is bright blue and the female is light brown with rusty wing bars.
-Learn more about blue grosbeaks and how to attract them.

 Courtesy Mark Schmitt

 In the west, black-headed grosbeaks spend summers in mixed woodlands and riverside trees.
 You might spot them sipping nectar from an oriole cup or cracking sunflower seeds at bird feeders.
-Male black-headed grosbeaks are dull orange-brown with a black head, while females are brown and white with orange tones.
+Males are dull orange-brown with a black head, while females are brown and white with orange tones.
 Learn more about western birds and their eastern counterparts.

 At a whopping 9 inches, pine grosbeaks are big and a bit sluggish.
-They live in boreal coniferous forests of the far north and high mountains of the West, but a few wander into the northeastern U.S. in winter.
-If you’re lucky enough to attract a pine grosbeak to your feeder, take note of the male’s pink coloring.
+They live in boreal coniferous forests of the far north and high mountains of the west, but a few wander into the northeastern U.S. in winter.
+If you’re lucky enough to attract one to your feeder, take note of the male’s pink coloring.
 Females and young males are gray with touches of yellow or orange.
-Follow these simple tips to attract winter birds.
+Follow these tips to attract winter birds.

-There’s no telling when or where evening grosbeaks, with their spectacular gold and dusky coloring, will show up.
-Winter migrants, they spend the season searching for food, typically tree seeds.
-They sometimes visit backyards for sunflower seeds at feeders or to nibble at trees with berries or buds, especially maples.
-This is how to feed and attract birds all year long.
+There’s no telling when or where evening grosbeaks, with their spectacular gold and dusky coloring, will appear.
+Winter migrants, they spend the cold season searching for food, typically tree seeds.
+They occasionally visit backyard feeders for sunflower seeds and nibble at trees with berries or buds, especially maples.
+Check out 4 foods you should feed birds in winter.